A Veteran Takes a Road Less Traveled to the No.1-Ranked International MBA

 I worked as a marketing manager for a small marketing and design firm called Addis Enterprises.
 We partnered with small businesses to strategize and execute marketing plans that supported their business goals.
 I was also the lead digital marketer with various colleges within Michigan State University (MSU) as well as the Michigan Department of Health and Human Services.
 My job was to act as the chief liaison between clients, internal management, programmers and designers to ensure that websites and digital marketing campaigns met ambitious SEO, SEM and analytics goals.

-We also understand you’re a bit of a rugby expert?
+We also understand you’re a bit of a rugby marketing expert?

 One of my favorite stories was when our firm was approached by the president of the Michigan State University Rugby Club to promote a match between MSU and the University of Michigan (UofM).
 I led the team that created the brand, coordinated and marketed the entire event.
 It was such a success we were asked to help recreate the same sort of collegiate rugby events in other parts of the country.
-We also got the attention of organizations such as USA Rugby, media affiliates, performance apparel brands and other national entities.
-I actually still serve as a consultant for collegiate events and recently designed marketing plans and materials for the 2019 Battle for the Mitten Rugby Tournament.
+We also got the attention of organizations such as USA Rugby, media affiliates, performance apparel brands and more.
+There’s not much extra time in an MBA program, but I actually still serve as a consultant for collegiate events and recently designed marketing plans and materials for the 2019 Battle for the Mitten Rugby Tournament.

 Why should a marketing professional consider the UofSC MBA?

 UofSC is the place to be for marketers, digital or traditional, who want to make a global impact.
-In the Midwest, I could have worked at an international auto company, but never directly with an enterprise truly immersed in foreign markets.
+In the Midwest, I could have worked at an auto company that does international business, but never directly with an enterprise truly immersed in foreign markets.
 If you’re interested in world economies, this is the place to go.
-UofSC put me in touch with the marketing arms of some interesting firms that I would never have known about.
+UofSC put me in touch with a breadth of companies and the marketing arms of some interesting firms that I would never have known about.

 What’s your typical day like?